 The first one of these two axioms is the substitution axiom (Assumption I (ii), Caplin and Leahy 2001, p.61), essentially the same one as discussed in section 6.
 The substitution axiom is crucial for the expectation property (I).
 The second of these two axioms assumes indifference between two probability distributions over M with the same marginal distributions on M_1 and M_2 .
-A precise statement of this marginal distribution axiom can be found in Appendix 2.
-There a proposition is proved that our version of the model of Caplin and Leahy implies that a utility function u satisfying the marginal substitution axiom exists such that the expected value u(f) given by (I) represents \geq restricted to F
+A precise statement of this marginal distribution axiom can be found in Appendix 5.
+There a proposition is proved that for our version of the model of Caplin and Leahy the marginal substitution axiom together with (I) implies the timewise additive separability property (IV).